joeldodich/zubridge/packages/tauri/docs/api-reference.md

 ### `getState(): Promise<AnyState>`

-Directly invokes the `get_state` command on the Rust backend to fetch the current state.
+**Deprecated / Internal Use:** Directly invokes the configured `getInitialStateCommand` on the Rust backend using the provided `invoke` function.

-_Note: This function assumes your backend implements a `get_state` command consistent with the example project.
-It bypasses the synchronized internal store._
+_Note: Prefer using `useZubridgeStore` to access state.
+This function bypasses the synchronized internal store and might not be needed for typical application code._

 #### Returns:

-- A Promise resolving to the application state.
+- A Promise resolving to the application state fetched directly from the backend.

 ### `updateState(state: AnyState): Promise<void>`

-Directly invokes the `update_state` command on the Rust backend.

-_Note: This function assumes your backend implements an `update_state` command consistent with the example project.
-Use with caution as it bypasses the action flow._

-#### Parameters:

-- `state`: The complete state object to send to the backend.

-#### Returns:

-- A Promise resolving when the command completes.
+**Removed / Not Applicable:** This function is not part of the current contract-based API.
+State updates must originate from the backend and be emitted via events.

-### `cleanupZubridge(): void`
+### `cleanupZubridge(): Promise<void>`

-Cleans up the Tauri event listener used for state synchronization and resets the internal bridge status.
-Useful mainly for testing or specific application teardown scenarios.
+Cleans up the Tauri event listener (using the provided `listen` function's unlisten capability) and resets the internal bridge status.
+Returns a Promise that resolves when the unlisten function completes.

+_Note: Primarily useful for testing or specific application teardown scenarios where the listener needs to be manually stopped._

 ## Type Definitions